Does Shopping Around for a Mortgage Preapproval Hurt Your Credit Rating?

 At the same time, the lender will run a hard inquiry into your credit score.
 They’ll pull credit reports from Equifax, Experian, and TransUnion that include your FICO score, bill-paying history, and the number and duration of credit lines.

 After their analysis, lenders will present an offer with the loan amount and interest rate they consider to be the right fit.
 That preapproval letter is usually valid anywhere between 60 and 90 days.
-It gives homebuyers a good length of time to find a home while protecting banks and financial institutions from open-ended risk.Verify your mortgage eligibility (Jan 18th, 2022)
+It gives homebuyers a good length of time to find a home while protecting banks and financial institutions from open-ended risk.Verify my mortgage eligibility (Jan 31st, 2023)

 Short-Term Effects on Your Credit Rating